rdallagnolo/Titanic-Machine-Learning-from-Disaster/README.md

 # Titanic-Machine-Learning-from-Disaster

 This repository presents my results on the legendary Titanic ML competition.
 The goal was to use machine learning classification classifiers to predict which passengers survived the Titanic shipwreck.
+I have uploaded a Jupyter notebook with the colpete work done and a python .py file with an extraction of the code used for the Random Forest classifier.
+It seems jupyter notebooks are not rendered properly in github.

 ## The Challenge